NFL roundup: Brady, Gronkowski going back to the playoffs

 Brady has thrown a franchise-record 36 touchdowns and set a personal record with 348 yards passing by halftime.
 Brady and Gabbert combined to throw a Bucs-record six touchdowns.
 Tampa Bay set team records in points (34) and yards (410) in the first half.
 Evans, who had 10 catches for 181 yards, scored twice to set a team record with 13 receiving touchdowns.

-BROWNS: Cleveland delayed its flight to the New York area for Sunday’s game against the Jets to conduct contact tracing after a player tested positive for COVID-19.
+BROWNS: Starting linebacker B.J.
+Goodson will miss Sunday’s game against the New York Jets after testing positive for COVID-19.

+Cleveland can potentially lock up its first postseason berth since 2002 with a win, but Goodson is on the COVID-19 list and and his playing status for the season finale on Jan.
+3 against Pittsburgh is also in question.

+Per current NFL rules, any player testing positive has to stay out at least 10 days before being eligible to return.
+Of course, that also depends on the player’s health.

+The Browns (10-4) did get some good news as starting rookie left tackle Jedrick Wills was activated Saturday from the COVID-19 list after being placed there Thursday due to close contact with a person outside the team.
+Wills never tested positive.

-The team issued a statement Saturday announcing the positive test and said it has closed its facility for tracing.
-The Browns had been scheduled to leave Cleveland at 2:45 p.m., but players have been told to stay home until the tracing is finished.
-The player who tested positive was not immediately identified.
+After learning of Goodson’s result, the Browns delayed their flight to the New York area to do contact tracing.
+The team had been scheduled to leave Cleveland at 2:45 p.m., but players were told to stay home until the tracing was finished.

-The Browns (10-4) are closing in on their first playoff appearance since 2002 and can potentially clinch a berth with a win over the Jets (1-13).

 JAGUARS: Mike Glennon will make his fourth start of the season when the skidding Jacksonville Jaguars host playoff-hopeful Chicago on Sunday.